What Are Pollinators?

 Yes, we can make things to help us navigate, like GPS, but imagine if we could actually instinctively DO the same thing?
 Such power!

-The least we can do, when the butterflies arrive, is to help them to enjoy a healthy meal…..
+The least we can do when the butterflies arrive is to help them enjoy a healthy meal…

 Butterflies need the pollen, to exist, and so do we.